lsst-dm/dmtn-185/index.rst

 File-level provenance
 =====================

-We define file-level provenance as the expression of the predecessor data and processes that were used in the generation of a product.
-The simplest version of this is to express the immediate predecessor (data products) and processes involved in the generation of a product (usually as sets of tuples, for example, child-parent and/or child-process).
+We define file-level provenance as the inputs that contributed to the production of that data, including other files and software.
+There are various ways of represent these, eg. a graph of predecessor data.
 By tracing a provenance chain one can then reconstruct the relationship of products to upstream or downstream products and processes.
-An expert user can exploit knowledge of the processing system or file relationships for more efficient probes.

-An alternative means to express provenance would take the form that relates a collection of inputs and outputs, along with a record of a broader pipeline task and configuration.
-The granularity of such provenance is not amenable to answering questions about how a product was used without *a priori*\ knowledge of the pipeline processing.
+An alternative means to express provenance would take the form that associates a collection of inputs and outputs, along with a record of a broader pipeline task and configuration.
+The granularity of such provenance is not amenable to answering questions about how a product was used without *a priori*\ knowledge of the pipeline processing, but can be much faster for certain search operations.

 Both the above cases can be thought of as an extrapolation of PipelineTask- and Workflow-level provenance to the file level.
 The two cases are not mutually exclusive (ie. they could both be persisted).
 In fact the methods for exploiting the information can be left to the users, so long as the relational information is systematically stored.

 What do we want?
 ----------------